How two women were dangerous thorns in the side of Han Dynasty China from 40-43 CE

 The governor’s attention and suspicion eventually settled on a minor Vietnamese lord named Thi Sach.
 Governor Dinh believed Thi Sach to be the culprit behind the whisperings of insurrection occurring in his province.
 Some of the abuses that Dinh may have been accused of included steep tax increases on salt and fishing, as well as wide acceptance of bribery, though pro-Han accounts deny any tyranny on the part of the governor.

 In an effort to obliterate the group of local dissident lords, Governor Dinh had Thi Sach arrested and executed, though Chinese accounts, again, often omit this event from their records.
-Whatever the cause, in 40 CE, Governor To Dinh enraged the wife of Thi Sach, sparking a rebellion that would challenge the military might of the Han Dyasty.
+Whatever the cause, in the year 40, Governor To Dinh enraged the wife of Thi Sach, sparking a rebellion that would challenge the military might of the Han Dyasty.

 Thi Sach was married to a woman named Trung Trac, a daughter of another local lord.
 Trac, along with her younger sister, Nhj, were raised, from childhood, in a military environment.
 In his execution of Thi Sach, Governor Dihn only stoked the real threat—a woman’s scorn.
 This woman, however, also turned out to be a very competent military organizer and strategist.